fwojcik/smhasher3/README.md

 | Seed        |        5s |        7s |  +40% ||||
 | Sanity      |        3s |       <1s |  -90% ||||

+Since Gitlab's flavor of markdown only supports one header row, the first 3 columns of numbers are for 1 CPU, and the last 3 columns are for 4 CPUs on tests which support threading in SMHasher3.

 The SMHasher results are somewhat confusing.
 The BadSeeds test is threaded but takes more wall clock time than the unthreaded version.
 I attribute this to a large amount of system CPU time that the threaded version takes that the unthreaded version